-Further details about HS1 can be found in the HS1 Sectional Appendix.
-The Sectional Appendix is available on the HS1 website: https://highspeed1.co.uk/media/3txaz5b5/sectional-appendix-to-the-hs1-rule-book-ref-c-02-os-05-2002.pdf.
+Further details about the HS1 network can be found in the HS1 Sectional Appendix.
+The Sectional Appendix is available on the Infrastructure Manager’s website: https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs/

 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.